philhawksworth/hawksworx.com/README.md

 To setup the build environment, clone the repository and then in the working directory run: `npm install` to install any node modules required by grunt.

-The site can then be built and served via Jekyll:
+The site can then be built and served via Gulp:

-`jekyll serve -w`
+`gulp serve`

 ## Deployment

-Deployment is via a git push to GitHub Pages and is automated via Gulp:
+Deployment is triggered by a push to the master branch of the repo on Github.
+Netlify monitors this branch and initiates a build and deplyment within Netlify automatically.

 Build and optimise the deployable site, and serve that up on [http://localhost:8000]() : `gulp`

-Deploy the site to gh-pages: `gulp deploy`